 - use chicken stock instead of water in savory recipes

-What to make with your cheap foods
+What to make with your cheap groceries

-The best thing you can do is find maybe 10 go-to recipes in this list that share similar ingrediants.
+The best thing you can do is find maybe 10 go-to recipes in this list that share similar ingredients.
 That way you don’t have to buy such a wide range of ingredients.
 Then you are more likely to already have these things on hand, which will make dinner prep a lot easier!